About 10% of our body heat is lost through our heads, so it makes sense to cover our heads when heading out into icy cold conditions.

 Best Winter Helmets for when it is VERY Cold

-If you are looking for something for when it is properly cold, you will want something that has a bit of padding and a fair bit more coverage.
-There actually isn’t all that many helmets out there made for very intensely cold conditions, as generally, you wouldn’t be riding the park during the coldest months.
-However, mountain biker generally likes to push the limits, so here we have listed some of the best helmets designed for mountain biking in the cold!
+If you are looking for something for when it is properly cold weather, you will want something that has a bit of padding and a fair bit more coverage.
+There actually aren’t all that many helmets out there made for very intensely cold conditions, as generally, you wouldn’t be riding the park during the coldest months.

 Giro Timberwolf Review

 The Giro Timberwolf is specifically made for cold weather riding.
 The design is taken from a ski helmet with a similar shape and comfort.
 There is no need for a beanie underneath the helmet, as the fleece liner will keep you nice and toasty.

 The vents, which you can open and close as you need, mean you have more control over your ventilation, but it also stops rain from entering on those drizzly days.
 The earpads are also removable, just in case you start to warm up or decide they are a bit unnecessary.